aravindballa/website/content/memos/Taking advice from others.md

 We all look for advice from friends and family.
 We fear we might take a wrong step.
 And we want the confidence that we are on the right path.
 Even if it's not, we just want validation.

 Came across the below excerpt from Will Smith in his book "Will".
-I was listening to the audiobook in the gym today, and I had to stop my workout and not this down.
+I was listening to the audiobook in the gym today, and I had to stop my workout and note this down.

 *By the way, I highly recommend the audiobook version, its narrated by Will himself and he sings and raps in between the lines.
 It's a fun listen.*